Royal Court Procedure | Dispute Resolution & Litigation

 The Royal Court Rules 2004 (the “Rules”), specify the documents a party must disclose to the other parties.
 The Rules require each party to provide the other parties with “a list of the documents which are or have been in his or her possession, custody or power relating to any matter in question in the cause or matter”.

-Each party to litigation will, one pleadings have closed,have to produce a list of documents in accordance with the Rules, and then swear an affidavit verifying that the list of documents is complete and accurate.
-Following this each party will have to permit the other party to inspect those documents and provide copies of all those documents which are requested from that list to the other party to the litigation.
+Each party to litigation will, once pleadings have closed, have to produce a list of documents in accordance with the Rules, and then swear an affidavit verifying that the list of documents is complete and accurate.
+Following this, each party will have to permit the other party to inspect those documents and provide copies of all those documents which are requested from that list to the other party to the litigation.
 In the event that documents have been omitted, applications can be made for discovery of specific documents or classes of documents, but there is a high burden on the applying party to show that the affidavit of discovery is incorrect.

 The obligation to give discovery is a continuing obligation, and if further documentation is discovered after initial discovery has been made, then those additional documents must be disclosed in a supplemental list.

 The obligation to make discovery is extremely wide: it is an absolute obligation and there is no limit to the search which a party ought to carry out to find what documents it has (or had) in its possession, custody or power.
-The obligation is to identify all documents which are or were in its possession, custody or power, and includes not only originals but also to copies of those documents.
+The obligation is to identify all documents which are, or were, in its possession, custody or power, and includes not only originals but also copies of those documents.

 Documents in the ‘possession’ of a party are those which it physically holds (in paper or electronic format).
 Those in its ‘custody’ are those which is it is holding for another.
 Documents in its ‘power’ are those which the party has a right to obtain from the person or entity holding them.